Quantization of diffeomorphism invariant theories of connections with a non-compact structure group - an example: Quantization of the 'toy theory'

 In the previous subsection we have defined the ACZ algebra $\sca$ encompassing all Yang-Mills gauge invariant degrees of freedom of the classical theory.
 Now we are ready to perform the reduction of the degrees of freedom.

 As mentioned earlier we will distinguish a reduced classical system by limiting our attention to outcomes provided by a restricted set of measuring instruments.
-This will be done by distinguishing a subalgebra of $\sca$ generated by \begin{enumerate} \item a linear subspace $F$ of $\Phi$, \item an algebra of cylindrical function $\cyl_{\tL}$. \end{enumerate}
+This can be done by distinguishing a subalgebra of $\sca$ generated by \begin{enumerate} \item an algebra of cylindrical function $\cyl_{\tL}$, \item a linear subspace $F$ of $\Phi$. \end{enumerate} In this paper we choose trivially $F=\Phi$ \footnote{Reduced systems obtained by choosing $F$ as a proper subspace of $\Phi$ will be described in \cite{diff-II}.}: \begin{df} A subalgebra

-We are now at the point to define two kinds of classical systems---infinite and finite ones (the meaning of the terms 'infinite' and 'finite' will be clarified in the next subsection):